Nick Riewoldt: 2017 season

-Photo controversy

-On 20 December 2010, a photo with a nude image of Riewoldt was posted on the social networking site Facebook by a 17-year-old girl.
-The girl, whose name was initially withheld in the media due to her age, stated that her actions were a result of unfair treatment at the hands of the AFL regarding an incident earlier in the year, in which she claimed she had become pregnant as a result of having sex with two St Kilda players following a school football clinic.
-Another nude photo, of fellow Saints player Nick Dal Santo, was also posted.
-In a subsequent press conference Riewoldt claimed to have never met the girl and that the photo had been taken over a year prior, during an end-of-season trip, in Miami, Florida, by teammate Sam Gilbert, and that he had asked Gilbert to immediately delete the photo.
-Gilbert stated that the photos had been stolen from his own personal computer, describing the incident as a "significant breach of privacy without my knowledge or consent".
-The girl disputed Gilbert's statement, saying that she had taken the photos and was in possession of at least 19 more images of other AFL players.
-The girl later admitted this to be a lie, stating that she fabricated this claim of ownership so as not to get into any trouble.
-She then claimed to have been sent the photos by an unnamed St Kilda player in April of that year.
-On 24 December 2010, a Federal Court granted a permanent injunction on the images, supporting Riewoldt and Gilbert's statement that the photos had been stolen from Gilbert's laptop computer without consent.
-Justice Shane Marshall ordered the images and any others be deleted from the girl's computer, with mediation between her and the St Kilda Football Club scheduled to take place on 28 January 2011.

 Personal life

-Riewoldt is married to Catherine Heard.
-The pair married in October 2012 at her parent's property in Waco, Texas, United States.
+Riewoldt is married to Cath.
+The pair married in October 2012 at her parents' property in Waco, Texas, United States.
 They have three sons, born in 2014, 2016 and 2019.

 His sister Madeleine died of aplastic anaemia, a rare bone marrow condition, in February 2015 at the age of 26.
 Riewoldt and his family established Maddie Riewoldt's Vision to raise funds for research into new treatments for blood cancers.
 Once a year during the AFL season, when the St Kilda Saints (Nick Riewoldt's team) and the Richmond Tigers (his cousin Jack Riewoldt's) are scheduled to play against each other, it has become known as "Maddie's Match" and acts as a fundraiser to find new and improved treatments for aplastic anaemia.

 He was the winner of the second season of Celebrity MasterChef Australia.

 Statistics

 Riewoldt's player profile at AFL Tables: